Ragavendran-SEETHARAMAN/take-home-assignment-main/README.md

 10.Implemented Logger to track trace the output.

 11.Created junIt to test the UserController class and also User & Account Service implementation classes

-12.SpringBootMain is the main class resides inside Src/Main folder

 ##  Framework/Libraries Used:
 1.Spring boot (Web)